johannes-mueller/lumio/README.md

 I've chosen the RP-2040 for the project for two reasons.

-* It has two SPIs (one of which is not working ☹️), as I was not able to run all the 24 strips on one SPI.
+* It has two SPIs.
+The plan was to have 24 LED strips with 60 LEDs each, so 1440 LEDs in total.
+So each SPI handles 720 LEDs.

 * The SPIs of the RP-2040 are said to deal with 5V quite well and as it turns out, I haven't experienced logic voltage issues – well maybe some small ones.